OquiliaOquiliaOquilia — India's Financial Intelligence Platform

 The Power of Compounding: How Time Multiplies Your Wealth

 Compounding is the process of earning returns on your returns.
 When you invest Rs 1 lakh at 12% annually, you earn Rs 12,000 in the first year, making your total Rs 1,12,000.
 In the second year, you earn 12% on Rs 1,12,000 (not just the original Rs 1 lakh), giving you Rs 13,440.
+In year three, you earn 12% on Rs 1,25,440, adding Rs 15,053.
 This seemingly small difference — earning interest on interest — creates extraordinary wealth over long periods.
-The exponential growth curve visible in the chart above is not an abstraction; it is the mathematical reality of how compound interest works.
+The exponential growth curve visible in the chart above is not an abstraction; it is the mathematical reality of how compound interest works, and it has been correctly described by multiple financial thinkers as the most powerful force in wealth creation.

 Compounding in Real-World Indian Investments

-Different asset classes compound at different rates, and understanding this helps in asset allocation.
+Different asset classes compound at different rates, and understanding this helps in making sound asset allocation decisions.
 Equity mutual funds have historically compounded at 12-14% CAGR in India over 15-20 year periods (Nifty 50 TRI).
-Public Provident Fund compounds at 7.1% per annum, tax-free.
-Bank FDs compound at 6-7.5% but are taxed at slab rate, reducing effective compounding to 4-5% for those in the 30% bracket.
-Gold has compounded at roughly 8-10% in INR terms over the last two decades.
-Real estate in major Indian cities has compounded at 5-8% (location-dependent), but with rental yield adding another 2-3%.
+Public Provident Fund (PPF) compounds at 7.1% per annum, tax-free — making it a powerful safe option since the compounding is uninterrupted by taxes until withdrawal.
+Bank FDs compound at 6-7.5% but are taxed annually at slab rates, reducing effective compounding for those in the 30% bracket to approximately 4-5%.
+Gold has compounded at roughly 10-11% in INR terms over the last two decades (partly due to rupee depreciation against the dollar).
+Real estate in major Indian cities has compounded at 5-8% in price appreciation, with rental yield adding another 2-3%.

 Practical Strategies to Maximise Compounding